The photo above was taken in Miami, Florida at a VolunteerCleanup.org waterway cleanup.

 - Plastic pollution is bad for tourism and has other negative economic impacts.

 - A meager 9 percent of all plastic waste generated has been recycled.
+Six times more plastic waste is burned in the U.S. than is recycled.
 Recycling alone is not enough to solve the plastics crisis.
 To have an impact, we must reduce the amount of single-use plastic being produced at the source.

 - Major oil companies, facing the prospect of reduced demand for their fuels, are ramping up their plastics output, which will increase pollution.